skyslasher/snapmeta-provider/README.md

 ### Volumio
 Navigate to *Plugins -> Installed Plugins* and enable the plugin.
-Then click on the *Settings* button.
+Then click on the `Settings` button.

-* Host/IP: Leave blank to make the plugin listen on all adresses on all interfaces
+* `Host/IP`: Leave blank to make the plugin listen on all adresses on all interfaces
-* Port: The port number Snapcast will connect to
+* `Port`: The port number Snapcast will connect to
-* HTTP Base URL: To enable Snapcast to download cover art from volumio, we need the first part of the URL to reach your Volumio instance, e.g.
+* `HTTP Base URL`: To enable Snapcast to download cover art from volumio, we need the first part of the URL to reach your Volumio instance, e.g.
 `http://volumio.local`